 This makes arranging to see them a less frantic affair than it can often feel in spring.
-With a little forthought and planning, it’s possible to see the finest nature has to offer over weeks rather than days.
+With a little forethought and planning, it’s possible to see the finest nature has to offer over weeks rather than days.

 A spectacular transformation

-The north of Japan is considerably cooler than the southern most islands.
+The north of Japan is considerably cooler than the southernmost islands.
 It is here that the spectacular transformation begins.
 The golden hues steadily sweeping from the north to the south throughout the season.

-The large island Hokkaido is the northern most point of Japan’s island chain.
+The large island Hokkaido is the northernmost point of Japan’s island chain.
 You’ll find the first burst of colour from the Japanese acers (or maples as they are also known) during mid-September.

 In the central and northern regions, on the main island of Honshu, it is mostly during the second half of October and into November that the best displays can be seen.